 - With simple @mentions, teams can collaborate in one place or bring in a manager to help remove roadblocks.

 - Project communication centralized in the tools minimizes confusing, siloed email chains.

 - The possibilities are truly endless!

 - Once you’ve fully implemented your CWM tool, survey your employees!
-Measure key topics using our Airbnb example as inspiration.
-Or, dig deeper into questions that reflect your unique workflows and challenges.
+Measure key topics or dig deeper into questions that reflect your unique workflows and challenges.
 Continue this practice of surveying your employees about their satisfaction with topics like workloads, project processes, tools, and more.

 - Over the next year, have your HR team monitor employee retention.
 Use calculations specific to your company on how costly it is to hire new team members and put a dollar amount to your employee churn rate before and after your CWM implementation.

 4. The ROI of streamlined integration and automation

 It takes nearly 30 minutes to refocus after you get distracted.
 Let that sink in.
 Even if an employee you were paying $100,000 only got distracted twice a day, it would still be almost $50 a day of unproductive time — $13,000 a year per employee.

 Between emails, IMs, switching tools, searching for documents, gathering information, meetings, and office chats — distractions are everywhere.
 The good news is, a CWM like Wrike can help you negate most of these distractions, saving you time and money.
 The secret sauce?
 Integration and automation.